berry-cs/sinbad/tutorials/racket/welcome2-func.md

 * Use `expt` to compute the power of one number raised to another.
 * Use `round` to round.
 * The usage of `expt` with decimal powers will produce "inexact" numbers (as DrRacket calls them).
 To deal with testing in the presence of inexact numbers, you will need to use `check-within` to check if the actual value is within a particular tolerance amount from the expected amount, or else apply `inexact->exact` to the final result in the function after rounding (at which point you should be able to use the usual `check-expect` form for your tests).
-A `check-within` expression is written like:
+In the case of the former option, a `check-within` expression is written like:

         (check-within  (wind-chill 49 6)  46  0.1)

 ## Real Data